vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_shell_access.md

 # Enable shell access to the VCH Endpoint VM #

-You can use the `vic-machine debug` command to enable shell access to a VCH endpoint VM by setting a root password on the VM.
+You can use the `vic-machine debug` command to enable shell access to a virtual container host (VCH) endpoint VM by setting a root password on the VM.
 Setting a root password enables access to the VCH endpoint VM via the VM console only.
 If you require SSH access to the VCH endoint VM, rather than just shell access, see [Authorize SSH Access to the VCH Endpoint VM](vch_ssh_access.md).

 **IMPORTANT**: Any changes that you make to a VCH by using `vic-machine debug` are non-persistent and are discarded if the VCH endpoint VM reboots.

-For descriptions of the options that `vic-machine debug` includes in addition to the [Common `vic-machine` Options](common_vic_options.md) , see [VCH Debug Options](debug_vch_options.md).
+For descriptions of the options that `vic-machine debug` includes in addition to the [Common `vic-machine` Options](common_vic_options.md), and for information about password expiry periods, see [VCH Debug Options](debug_vch_options.md).

 **Prerequisites**